Check out this detailed blog post about a snowmobiling experience, by Ontario's Highlans.

 A charming, spacious and year round restaurant overlooking Kennisis Lake, as well as a convenience store, is situated at the Base Camp.
 Our Cookhouse page provides more information about the restaurant, including full menus.

-The following 4 minute video provides a nice overview of snowmobiling at Haliburton Forest:
+The following short video provides a nice overview of snowmobiling at Haliburton Forest: